noblankbrains

 Learn More

-TO CHANGE THE FUTURE OF BRAIN HEALTH
+WE’RE ON A MISSION TO CHANGE THE FUTURE OF BRAIN HEALTH

-The Brain Project is a Toronto-wide art exhibit created by the Baycrest Foundation to raise awareness and inspire conversations about brain health with Canadians.
+The Brain Project is a local art exhibit created by the Baycrest Foundation to raise awareness and inspire conversations about brain health with Canadians.
 Proceeds support Baycrest’s world-leading work in brain health and aging care, research and education.

-This year, The Brain Project will focus on one key driver in maintaining brain health and support in delaying the impacts of dementia: physical fitness.
+The Brain Project engages artists from across the globe, both established and emerging, to design and create one-of-a-kind sculptures.
+The focus of this exhibition is communicating a key driver in maintaining brain health and support in delaying the impacts of dementia: physical fitness.

 Research affirms that physical fitness helps reduce brain aging, increases blood flow to the brain and decreases the risk of dementia as you get older.
+Studies show that adults should aim to get 150 minutes of moderate exercise a week.
+In fact, by exercising regularly, an individual can take up to 5 years off their aging brain health.

 Learn more about Baycrest and the impact of funds raised through The Brain Project.